This summer, BGCMC will celebrate the second anniversary of its teen program, known as The Club.

-Groups may now schedule tours with Renee Booth, our Director of Development, by calling 772.545.1255 or emailing her at email@example.com.
+Groups or individuals may now schedule tours with Renee Booth, our Chief Development Officer, by calling 772.545.1255 or emailing her at email@example.com.

-We are still seeking $300,000 in support to complete the Indiantown campaign goal of $4 million.
-So please consider a donation today!
+At this time, we are still seeking to reach our campaign goal of $4 million.
+Please consider a donation today!

 The new Clubhouse features a full-size gymnasium, performing arts space, learning & technology labs, a kitchen, and plenty of space to build and develop the potential of Indiantown’s most extraordinary asset —its children-- through Education & Career Development, Character Leadership Development, Health & Life Skills, The Arts and Sports, Fitness & Recreation.